BAFurtado/PS3/README.md

 ### Changes made in this version
 1. Addresses chosen with spatial join (instead of individually).
 Enhancement: faster run
+2. Fixed bug construction firm planning house
+3. Introduced new parameter to control for availability of lot space supply for construction

 ------
 ``` python 3.9```